 The Fund maintains a positive absolute sustainability score, based on the Investment Manager's rating system.

-The Fund also ensures that at least 80% of the companies whose fixed and floating rate securities it holds have made a commitment to decarbonisation and/or net zero emissions.
+The Fund also ensures that at least 80% of the companies whose fixed and floating rate securities it holds have made a commitment to decarbonisation and/or net zero emissions

-Further information on all of the Fund's investment exclusions is to be found further below in the "Monitoring of environmental or social characteristics" section.
+The Fund may also apply certain other exclusions.
+Further information on all of the Fund's exclusions is to be found further below in the "Monitoring of environmental or social characteristics" section.